 Martin Luther King Day

 President's Day

 Memorial Day

+Juneteenth

 Independence Day

 Labor Day

 Thanksgiving Day

 Day after Thanksgiving Day

 Christmas Day

 New Year's Day

-Section 16.03 FLOATING HOLIDAYS.
-The remaining two (2) holidays will be designated floating holidays A and B. Floating holiday A may be designated for a specific date by the Employer every fiscal year by September 1 for the fiscal year ending June 30 of the following calendar year.
-Floating holiday B (and in the event the Employer does not designate a specific date for it, floating holiday A) may be scheduled by an employee in the same manner as vacation leave.
-Floating holidays have no cash value.
-Floating holidays must be used by June 30 of each fiscal year in which awarded and unused floating holidays will not be paid at time of employee separation or carried over from one fiscal year to the next.
+Section 16.03 PERSONAL DAYS.
+The remaining two (2) holidays will be personal days.
+Personal Days may be scheduled by an employee in the same manner as vacation leave.
+Personal Days have no cash value.
+Personal Days must be used by June 30 of each fiscal year in which awarded and unused floating holidays will not be paid at time of employee separation or carried over from one fiscal year to the next.

 Section 16.04 HOLIDAY PAY.
-Regular full-time or part-time employees required to work on any holiday listed above shall be paid for such work at the rate of two (2) times his or her regular rate of pay for the hours worked.
+Regular full-time employees required to work on any holiday listed above shall be paid for such work at the rate of two (2) times his or her regular rate of pay for the hours worked.
 Holidays are to be considered as time worked in the computation of overtime.
-Notwithstanding the above if the regional center authority advises any of the core holidays listed above will be authorized service days those days will be considered regular work days and a floating holiday will be provided to each employee regularly scheduled to work on those days.
+Regular full-time employees whose regular day off falls on a holiday (or day observed as such) listed above shall have the option to receive an additional Personal Day or receive pay at the straight time rate for the average number of scheduled daily hours; the employee will notify their manager of the preference at least a week prior to the holiday.
+Notwithstanding the above if the regional center authority advises any of the core holidays listed above will be authorized service days those days will be considered regular work days and a Personal Day will be provided to each employee regularly scheduled to work on those days.